siv2r/bip-frost-signing/design.md

 TODO: update this section to reflect that we currently follow the alternative 1 instead.
 ### Key Generation

 We aim to represent $(t, n)$ FROST keys using [1] input/output arguments of keygen and [2] conditions that output arguments must satisfy (see definition 2.5 in the [ROAST paper](https://eprint.iacr.org/2022/550.pdf)).
 This representation should be easy to understand without sacrificing precision.
-I am currently trying to improve the way we represent correctness conditions.
-At present, we represent them in an English-math like language to make it easier for non-mathematicians to understand.
-However, I am open to other ways to represent them.
-Here are two alternatives:

-Alternative 1: We could represent these conditions using boolean functions.
-In this case, we would say that the key generation is compatible with this BIP if these functions return true.

-Alternative 2: Since Github supports LaTeX, could we represent these conditions as LaTeX equations?
-Does BIP allow for this?
+At present, we represent these conditions using boolean functions _ValidateGroupPubkey_ and _ValidatePubshares_.

 ### No Key Sorting